Salkantay Honeymoon Trek 5 Days

 - Medical kit: Our crew bring the First-aid kit including emergency oxygen bottle

-- Train tickets: From Aguas Calientes to Ollantaytambo (expedition service)
+- Train tickets: From Aguas Calientes to Ollantaytambo (Expedition service at 16:22 hrs (subject to availability))

 - Transport: Transfer from Ollantaytambo Train Station to hotel in Cusco(Day 4)